Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Path-by-path uniqueness for sCE and sTE

 We recall from the introduction that all path-by-path uniqueness results rely heavily on the regularity results achieved in the previous section.
-For this reason we will always assume Condition~\ref{LPSreg} of Section~\ref{subsection regularity assumptions}, which allows us to decompose the vector fields $b$ and $c$ into rough parts $b^{(1)}$ and $c^{(1)}$ under a LPS-condition and more regular parts $b^{(2)}$ and $c^{(2)}$ under an integrability condition (only here the $L^2$-integrability in time is required, cp.
-Remark~\ref{L2time}).
+For this reason we will always assume Condition~\ref{LPSreg} of Section~\ref{subsection regularity assumptions} to be in force, which allows us to decompose the vector fields~$b$ and~$c$ into rough parts $b^{(1)}$ and $c^{(1)}$ under a LPS-condition and more regular parts $b^{(2)}$ and $c^{(2)}$ under an integrability condition in time (only here the $L^2$-integrability in time is required, cp.~Remark~\ref{L2time}).
 Concerning the LPS-condition, we still denote the exponents by $p,q \geq 2$ and the conjugate exponent of $p$ by $p^{\prime}$.
-We will consider the purely stochastic case $\sigma\neq0$ and we will also suppose that all the $\sigma$-algebras involved contain the negligible sets.
+We will consider the purely stochastic case $\sigma\neq0$ throughout this section.

-We can now introduce the concept of weak solution of the stochastic equation \eqref{SPDE 2}, in analogy to Definition~\ref{Defin regular solutions} (in particular, it is easily verified that all integrals are well-defined by the integrability assumptions on the vector fields $b$ and $c$ and on the weak solution).
-Using repeatedly the symbol $\left\langle \cdot,\cdot\right\rangle $ for the usual inner product in $L^{2}(\mathbb{R}^{d})$, we here employ the following definition.
+We can now introduce the concept of a weak solution of the stochastic equation~\eqref{SPDE 2}, in analogy to Definition~\ref{Defin regular solutions} (in particular, it is easily verified that all integrals are well-defined by the integrability assumptions on the vector fields~$b$ and~$c$ and on the weak solution).
+We recall that $(\mathcal{G}_t)_{t\in[0,T]}$ is a filtration satisfying the standard assumptions and that~$W$ denotes a Brownian motion with respect to $(\mathcal{G}_t)_t$.